 As a lender in the United States, there are many regulations and statutes that you must comply with.
 One of those is not doing business with specially designated nationals (SDN).
 The SDN list is compiled by the United States Department of Treasury.

-Here is a little bit of a background on Office of Foreign Assets Control (OFAC) compliance.
+This is largely an outline of information from the Treasury Department.
 For more information, see their FAQ page.

 - What is OFAC & what does it do? – The Office of Foreign Assets Control administers and enforces economic sanctions programs primarily against countries and groups of individuals, such as terrorists and narcotics traffickers.
 The sanctions can be either comprehensive or selective, using the blocking of assets and trade restrictions to accomplish foreign policy and national security goals.
 [09-10-02]

 - What does “Prohibited Transactions” mean? – Prohibited transactions are trade or financial transactions and other dealings in which U.S. persons may not engage unless authorized by OFAC or expressly exempted by statute.
 Because each program is based on different foreign policy and national security goals, prohibitions may vary between programs.
 [06-16-06]

 - Who must comply with OFAC regulations? – U.S. persons must comply with OFAC regulations, including all U.S. citizens and permanent resident aliens regardless of where they are located, all persons and entities within the United States, all U.S. incorporated entities and their foreign branches.
 In the cases of certain programs, foreign subsidiaries owned or controlled by U.S. companies also must comply.
 Certain programs also require foreign persons in possession of U.S.-origin goods to comply.
 [01-15-15]